ajitkbaral/Android-SqLite-Example/README.md

 # Android-SqLite-Example
-Android SqLitefor storing information from json using volley library and applying CURD operations
+Android SqLite for storing information from json using volley library and applying CURD operations